A portable and flexible implementation of the Wang--Landau algorithm in order to determine the Density of States: Simulations and computational procedures

 As a first example of a continuous system we consider a system of $N$ identical 1-dimensional classical harmonic oscillators described by

 where $x_i$ describes the position of the i-th oscillator.
 The energy is computed in units of $m\omega x_0^2$ where $x_0$ is an arbitrary length.
 At every step a random oscillator is displaced a random quantity drawn from an uniform distribution $[-x_0,x_0]$.
 As expected, in Fig.~\ref{ho} we obtain a straight line as the caloric curve~\cite{Greiner2012}, with the correct slope of 1.
+The number of steps per second for this system is $169008\pm 46026$.

 The second continuous system studied is a Lennard--Jones (LJ) solid by using the energy provided by the classical LJ potential~\cite{lj1931}.
 The LJ potential is described by